ErinZ1234567890/lecture_notes/Practice_Exam_01.md

 		- the choice you make here are sort of subjective, you could make convincing arguments either way I'm sure.
 		- However, the important take away: what's the difference between the two (abstract vs default)?

+**Part B**
 - B. Looking at the Expression Interpretation, what data structure best resembles it / would you use to store this interpretation?
 	- Justify your answer.
 - Notice anything special about where the numeric values reside?
 - Notice anything special about where the operators reside?
 - Based off what you have noticed, do you think there is a way you could determine whether a given exression is well formed?
 	- ie, just looking at the interpretation below, without trying to simplify it, could you tell if the expression is invalid?

+**Part C**
-- C. Looking at the Step by step Evaluation, what data structure best resembles the output / would you use to implement the simplification?
+- Looking at the Step by step Evaluation, what data structure best resembles the output / would you use to implement the simplification?
 - Justify your answer.
 - What do we do when we encounter a new operator?
 	- Depending on the data structure you chose, explain what method applies relative to that data structure.
 - What do we do when we encounter a new value?